zeroc-ice/ice/matlab/README.md

 The build system currently requires Microsoft Visual Studio 2015.

-Ice for MATLAB is intended to support MATLAB 2016a or later but has only been tested with 2017a.
+Ice for MATLAB supports MATLAB 2016a or later.

 ## Build Instructions